Dr Melissa Simpson

 Biochemistry, Genetics and Microbiology

-I started my MSc degree in 2010 working under the supervision of Prof Brenda Wingfield, Prof Mike Wingfield, Dr Martin Coetzee and Dr Markus Wilken.
-For my MSc degree I looked at the microsatellite distribution and abundance in the genome sequence of the plant pathogen Ceratocystis fimbriata.
-I then chose 10 markers within gene regions to test on other species in the C. fimbriata sensu lato species complex in order to better differentiate between the cryptic species.
+My MSc degree began in 2010 under the supervision of Prof Brenda Wingfield, Prof Mike Wingfield, Dr Martin Coetzee and Dr Markus Wilken.
+For my MSc degree I analysed microsatellite distribution and abundance in the genome sequence of the plant pathogen Ceratocystis fimbriata.
+I then chose 10 markers within gene regions to test on other species in the C. fimbriata sensu lato species complex in order to better differentiate between cryptic species in the genus Ceratocystis.

-After completing my MSc degree, I carried on with a PhD.
-My focus is on the mating system of C. fimbriata.
+The focus of my PhD was on the mating system of C. fimbriata.
 This ascomycete is homothallic (self-fertile) and can sexually reproduce by itself.
 Three MAT genes have previously been identified at the MAT1 locus in C. fimbriata; MAT1-1-1, MAT1-2-1, and MAT1-1-2.
-Sometimes the MAT1-2-1 gene is irreversibly deleted and a self-sterile isolate is produced as a result.
+Sometimes the MAT1-2-1 gene is irreversibly deleted and a heterothallic (self-sterile) isolate is produced as a result.
 This phenomenon is termed unidirectional mating-type switching.
+There are also isolates that have all three MAT genes but are self-sterile.

 My Journal Articles